Click on the week for red tide occurrences during that period in the past month

 ------------------------------------------------------------------------------------------

-Two red tides were sighted during the past week, the Inter-departmental Red Tide Working Group reported today (April 12).
+A red tide was sighted during the past week, the Inter-departmental Red Tide Working Group reported today (March 14).

 Red tide is a natural phenomenon.
 The AFCD's proactive phytoplankton monitoring programme will continue to monitor red tide occurrences to minimise the impact on the mariculture industry and the public.